Kitware/geowatch/docs/install_python_pyenv.rst

 An fully FOSS alternative to a conda environment is pyenv.
+The only real drawback to pyenv is that you must be able to compile Python itself.

 On ubuntu this can be setup as follows:

 .. code:: bash